Samplix-ApS/Downstream_bioinformatics_tools/README.md

 ```

 # <a name="bash_"></a> Working with files inside of the Docker container
-To work with files inside of the Docker container you must enter Docker bash mode.
+It is necessary to enter into bash mode in order to manipulate the files generated inside the Docker container.
+Several tools are available in the Docker container.

-See the [**Bash mode utilities manual**](https://github.com/Samplix-ApS/Downstream_bioinformatics_tools/tree/main/bash_mode) for further instructions.
+See [**bash mode**](https://github.com/Samplix-ApS/Downstream_bioinformatics_tools/blob/main/docker_script/README.md#bash_docker) for further instructions.

 # <a name="help_"></a> Trouble shooting
 | Issue	| Solution |